HNTA-Club/website/_pages/about.md

 ---
 HeNTAi is TUT's anime club, which organizes animation and manga related activities for the students of TUT.

-Students can join the club for a tiny fee of 0 Â¥..
+Students can join the club for a tiny fee of 0 ¥.

-The clubroom is situated in the basement of SÃ¤hkÃ¶talo.
+The clubroom is situated in the basement of Sähkötalo.

 In the clubroom you can read manga, enjoy audiovisual entertainment or just have a breather when other guilds and clubs are busy.